GabrielePisciotta/telegram-digital-suicide/README.md

 ```$ pip3 install Telethon```

 ## Modify config.py
-There are for parameters you have to set:
+There are four parameters you have to set:
 - api_id
 - api_hash
 - my_id